 Before you submit your revalidation application you will need to have a reflective discussion about your accounts with another NMC registered nurse.
 Once they are happy that you have correctly recorded and reflected your five pieces, they will then sign a copy of the mandatory reflective discussion NMC form.
 It’s important to note that you will not need to submit your reflective accounts as part of your revalidation application; however you do need to keep a record of them for future reference, but also, should you be part of the NMC random sample asked to show their evidence.
 Please note that you must use the mandatory form provided by the NMC to record your reflective accounts, which can be found here.

 5. Health & Character Declarations

-‘ Good health means that you must be capable of safe and effective practice without supervision.
-It does not mean the absence of any disability or health condition.’ – NMC
+When submitting your application, you will be asked to complete a health and character declaration to satisfy the registrar and demonstrate that you are capable of safe and effective practice.The NMC states that “good health means that you must be capable of safe and effective practice without supervision.
+It does not mean the absence of any disability or health condition.’

 6. Professional Indemnity Insurance